Hispanic

-The term Hispanic (hispano) refers to people, cultures, or countries related to Spain, the Spanish language, or Hispanidad.
+The term Hispanic (hispano) refers to people, cultures, or countries related to Spain, the Spanish language, or Hispanidad broadly.
+In some contexts, especially within the United States, "Hispanic" is used as an ethnic or meta-ethnic term.

-The term commonly applies to Spaniards and Spanish-speaking (Hispanophone) populations and countries in Hispanic America and Hispanic Africa (Equatorial Guinea and the disputed territory of Western Sahara), which were formerly part of the Spanish Empire due to colonization.
+The term commonly applies to Spaniards and Spanish-speaking (Hispanophone) populations and countries in Hispanic America (the continent) and Hispanic Africa (Equatorial Guinea and the disputed territory of Western Sahara), which were formerly part of the Spanish Empire due to colonization mainly between the 16th and 20th centuries.
 The cultures of Hispanophone countries outside Spain have been influenced as well by the local pre-Hispanic cultures or other foreign influences.

-There was also Spanish influence in the former Spanish East Indies, like in the Marianas, and other nations.
+There was also Spanish influence in the former Spanish East Indies, including the Philippines, Marianas, and other nations.
 However, Spanish is not a predominant language in these regions and, as a result, their inhabitants are not usually considered Hispanic.

 Hispanic culture is a set of customs, traditions, beliefs, and art forms in music, literature, dress, architecture, cuisine, and other cultural fields that are generally shared by peoples in Hispanic regions, but which can vary considerably from one country or territory to another.
 The Spanish language is the main cultural element shared by Hispanic peoples.